abalmus/aurelia-ace-editor/README.md

 # aurelia-ace-editor

 > Note: This plugin is still in development.
-It is not ready for production.

 The `aurelia-ace-editor` is a custom element for Aurelia application.
 Which allows you easily embed an `ace` editor to your application.